 An in-depth examination and discussion of selected American social problems, including poverty, sexism, racism, family violence, and health issues.
-Recommendations for alleviation of the problems with a particularly Christian viewpoint.
+Recommendations for alleviation of the problems with a social justice viewpoint.
 Prerequisite: SO 101.
-Spring semester, even-numbered years.
+Fall semester.
 Fulfills National Diversity requirement.

-SO/AN 204 Cultural Anthropology 3 Ci
+SO/AN 204 Cultural Anthropology